 In particular, countries like Poland, the Czech Republic, Estonia, and Lithuania are renowned for their robust tech capabilities, attracting buyers seeking top-notch technologies.
 Furthermore, several industries in this region are fragmented, offering strategic buyers a vast pool of potential targets.

-M&A in Estonia and M&A in Lithuania stand out at a country level, with the highest proportion of financial acquisitions among all CEE countries.
+M&A in Estonia and M&A in Lithuania stand out on a country level, with the highest proportion of financial acquisitions among all CEE countries.
 Their dynamic tech ecosystems, which have been a magnet for private equity and venture capital firms, have significantly driven these results.
-M&A in the Czech Republic and M&A in Latvia involving a financial investor was also relatively high at 21%.
+M&A in the Czech Republic and M&A in Latvia involving a financial investor was also relatively high at ~23%.
 On the other hand, M&A in Croatia recorded the lowest activity on this front.

 A wide range of sectors seeing strong M&A interest